Shakleen/obsidian-second-brain/second_brain/notes/islamic/omrah/Ehram.md

 > 7. Applying oil on any part of the body.
 But you can moisturize with unscented moisturizer.
 > 8. Clipping nails, shaving or trimming hair.
 > 9. Hunting any land animals.
+> 	   > [!Info] However, you can kill animals if they harm or are a danger to you.
 > 10. Having or even talking about sex.
 > 11. Quarreling with anyone for any reason.